 The current General Electric VCT 64-slice CT scanner was installed in June 2005 with a life expectancy of approximately 10 years.
 Having reached 'end of life', the scanner is experiencing increasing downtime due to maintenance requirements, impacting patient care.

-The CT scanner will be replaced in 2017 with state-of-the-art new equipment, featuring:
+The new CT scanner, which is only the second of it's type in Canada, will be replaced with state-of-the-art new equipment featuring:

 New Dual Source at 0.28s standard rotation - full clinical capability

 24/7 scanner with high uptime

 Lowest dose for all patients at maximum speed

 Precise Superfast scanning - max. scan speed 458mm/s